HoboGus/godot-engine-fps-project/README.md

 feel free to use it as the license is MIT tho i dont think that using these 3d models is a good idea

-maybe this could be made into a first person shooter template? needs some work tho and some stuff must be removed entirely

 features:

  first person controller